sksum/GSOC-20-Final-Work-Product/README.md

 ## Highlights
 - [MusicKeyboard](https://github.com/sugarlabs/musicblocks/pull/2507) and [Midi](https://github.com/sugarlabs/musicblocks/pull/2322): <br />
     The MusicKeyboard widget in MusicBlocks now considers BPM and Tempo info to generate notes .
-    The MusicKeyboard widget now accepts Midi keyboard (usb) as an input source with the help of the [Web MIDI API](https://www.w3.org/TR/webmidi/) .
+    The MusicKeyboard widget now accepts Midi keyboard (USB) as an input source with the help of the [Web MIDI API](https://www.w3.org/TR/webmidi/) .
 There are still some performance issues with the [.mid file input]()
     &nbsp;

     ![keyboard](./images/midi.gif)
     &nbsp;

 - Widgets: <br />
-    [Oscilloscope](https://github.com/sugarlabs/musicblocks/pull/2447) widget was added this summer which allows users to visualize music waveforms .
+    [Oscilloscope](https://github.com/sugarlabs/musicblocks/pull/2447) widget was added this summer which allows users to visualize musical waveforms .
     &nbsp;

     ![oscilloscope](./images/oscilloscope.gif)